Human Engineering Laboratory

 The Human Engineering Laboratory (HEL) was a research institution under the U.S. Army Materiel Command that specialized in human performance research, human factors engineering, robotics, and human-in-the-loop technology.
-Located at Aberdeen Proving Ground, HEL acted as the Army’s lead laboratory for human factors and ergonomics research from 1951 to 1992, during which researchers investigated methods to maximize combat effectiveness, improve weapons and equipment designs, and reduce operation costs and errors.
-HEL was one of the seven Army laboratories that merged together to form the U.S. Army Research Laboratory (ARL) in 1992.
+Located at Aberdeen Proving Ground, HEL acted as the Army’s lead laboratory for human factors and ergonomics research from 1951 to 1992.
+Researchers at HEL investigated methods to maximize combat effectiveness, improve weapons and equipment designs, and reduce operation costs and errors.
+In 1992, HEL was disestablished, and its mission, personnel, and facilities were incorporated into the newly created U.S. Army Research Laboratory (ARL).

 History

-In 1951, Major General Elbert Louis Ford, the Chief of Ordnance for the U.S. Army Ordnance Corps, wrote a letter to Maj.
-Gen. Edward MacMorland, the Commanding General at Aberdeen Proving Ground, about the Army’s need for more advanced human factors research.
+In 1951, Major General Elbert Louis Ford, the Chief of Ordnance for the U.S. Army Ordnance Corps, wrote a letter to Major General Edward MacMorland, the Commanding General at Aberdeen Proving Ground, about the Army’s need for more advanced human factors research.
 It stated, "It appears timely to provide human engineering assessments in our development engineering designs and in our tests of these designs.
 Therefore, it is proposed that certain human engineering services be included in the activities at Aberdeen Proving Ground."

 In December 1951, the Ordnance Corps established the Human Engineering Group at Aberdeen Proving Ground following studies and surveys that recommended a more concrete, systematized effort of integrating human factors in weapons and equipment design.
 The group initially consisted of seven people and was led by its first director, Dr. Ben Ami Blau, who slowly increased the work force to around 40 military and civilian personnel.
 In 1953, the group’s name was officially changed to the U.S. Army Ordnance Corps Human Engineering Laboratories.
-In February 1957, Dr. John D. Weisz succeeded Blau as HEL’s director and served as the lab’s director for over 35 years until his retirement in 1992.
-By that point, HEL amassed a total of 257 military and civilian employees and gained international recognition for its research in the field of human factors.
+In February 1957, Dr. John D. Weisz succeeded Blau as director and served in this position for over 35 years until his retirement in 1992.
+By that point, the organization amassed a total of 257 military and civilian employees and gained international recognition for its research in the field of human factors.

-During Weisz’s tenure as director, HEL underwent several organizational changes.
+During Weisz’s tenure as director, the laboratory underwent several organizational changes.
 When the Army reorganization took effect in 1962, HEL became a corporate laboratory within the newly established U.S. Army Materiel Command (AMC) and became responsible for coordinating all of the Army’s human factors engineering initiatives.
+As a part of this reorganization, the laboratory’s name changed from the U.S. Army Ordnance Corps Human Engineering Laboratories to the U.S. Army Human Engineering Laboratories and later to the U.S. Army Human Engineering Laboratory (HEL).